judah-axelrod/Baseball-Research/Situational-Pitching/README.md

-For the sake of brevity, the part of the code related to obtaining and importing the raw data is omitted.
-Once the user
+For the sake of brevity, the part of the code related to obtaining and importing the raw data is omitted.\n\n

 More Information about Raw Data:
 -"Run Values 2019.ipynb" utilizes Retrosheet Play-by-Play data from 2019.